Azure/azure-sdk-for-js/sdk/identity/identity/migration-v1-v2.md

 ### Changes to the VisualStudioCodeCredential

 For the version `2.0.0` of the `@azure/identity` package, we have moved the `VisualStudioCodeCredential` implementation from the public API into its own plugin package.
 On the public API, we've left only a stub of the original credential, that if used will throw a `CredentialUnavailableError` with information on how to enable it.
-Moving this credential away from the main package allow us to remove the `keytar` dependency, so now we can provide a main identity package with no binary dependencies.
+Moving this credential away from the main package allow us to remove the `keytar` dependency, so now we can provide a main Identity package with no binary dependencies.
 Information on the new plugin package comes in the following section, [plugins](#plugins).

 ## Plugins

+As part of the Identity 2.0 release, we've released two new packages:

+- `@azure/identity-cache-persistence` &mdash; Provides persistent token caching.
-As part of our `2.0.0` Identity release, we've released two new packages, `@azure/identity-cache-persistence`, which provides persistent token caching, and `@azure/identity-vscode`, which provides the dependencies of `VisualStudioCodeCredential` and enables it through dependency injection.
-We're calling these packages _plugins_, and they are meant to extend the public API of the main `@azure/identity` package once they're enabled in your program.
+- `@azure/identity-vscode` &mdash; Provides the dependencies of `VisualStudioCodeCredential` and enables it through dependency injection.

+These packages are called _plugins_.
+They're meant to extend the public API of the main `@azure/identity` package, once enabled in your app.

 With this release, we've introduced a top-level method `useIdentityPlugin`.
 The function accepts a "plugin" as an argument, which is a function accepting a `context`.
 The plugin context is an internal part of the Azure Identity API, so it has an `unknown` type.

 Let's explore these two plugins in more detail.

-### Persistence plugin
+### Persistent token cache plugin

-The new [`@azure/identity-cache-persistence`](https://npmjs.com/package/@azure/identity-cache-persistence) package provides a plugin to the Azure Identity library for JavaScript [`@azure/identity` that enables persistent token caching.
+The new [`@azure/identity-cache-persistence`](https://npmjs.com/package/@azure/identity-cache-persistence) package provides a plugin to the Azure Identity library for JavaScript that enables persistent token caching.
 Token cache persistence allows the built-in token cache to persist across sessions using a secure storage system provided by the local operating system.

 This package exports a plugin object that you must pass as an argument to the top-level `useIdentityPlugin` function from the `@azure/identity` package.
-Enable token cache persistence in your program as follows:
+Enable token cache persistence in your app as follows:

 ```javascript
 import { useIdentityPlugin } from "@azure/identity";